Rinny Shelton, President

 Rinny Shelton is the McKinney Vento/ Title-Lap Coordinator for the Sedro-Woolley School District.

 Carla Arnold, Treasurer

 Carol is the Co-Executive Director at Youthnet where she oversees Community & Family Services.
-She has been a member of the Consortium since 2015 and is relatively new to Skagit County.
-She received her MSW from California State University and has been working with children, youth and families for the past 30 years.
-She like to relax by listening to music, kayaking, or playing with her English Bulldog.
+She has been a member of the Consortium since 2015.
+She received her MSW from California State University and has been working with children, youth, and families for the past 30 years.
+She likes to relax by listening to music, kayaking, or playing with her English Bulldog.

 Jenn Angelis, Ex Officio

 Jenn is the Grants Coordinator for the Burlington-Edison School District.
 She has been a Consortium member since 2008 years and has served on the SCCFC Executive Board for four years.
 Her family calls this beautiful Skagit Valley home.
 She has two young daughters and loves getting out to enjoy the beaches, trails, and parks the county has to offer.
 In addition to her work and family life, she is a fiber artist.